Long-term opportunities and risks

 - Opportunities and risks from deviations from expectations

 Our decisions on the type, size and locations of our investment projects are based on assumptions related to the long-term development of markets, margins and costs, as well as raw material availability and country, currency and technology risks.
-Opportunities and risks arise when real developments deviate from our assumptions.
+Opportunities and risks arise when real developments deviate from our assumptions, particularly with respect to demand development and competition intensity.

-In the implementation phase, we make use of our experience in project management and controlling, in order to minimize the risk of cost overruns or missed deadlines.
+In the implementation phase, we make use of our experience in project management and controlling, in order to minimize technical risks as well as the risk of cost overruns or missed deadlines.

 Acquisitions: In the future, we will continue to refine our portfolio through acquisitions that promise above-average profitable growth, are innovation-driven and offer added value for our customers while reducing the cyclicality of our earnings.

-- Intensified global competition for highly-qualified specialists and managers
+- Intensified global competition for highly-qualified specialist and management candidates

 - Danger of loss of expertise from numerous retirements